charlieargue/CUE-code-samples/README.md

 ### Technical / Architectural Impact

->  "I like the hooks thing in the PR you had... there is a definitely a lot of room for improvement, uh, around what we have now and, uh, this direction is, is definitely a good one." [my introduction of re-usable hooks for data-fetching and caching]
+>  "I like the hooks thing in the PR you had... there is a definitely a lot of room for improvement, uh, around what we have now and, uh, this direction is, is definitely a good one." [my introduction of re-usable React hooks for data-fetching and caching]

 — 🗣 [Maciej Ligenza](https://www.linkedin.com/in/maciej-ligenza-083bb12/), Staff Engineer at Treeline `Jun 20, 2022`

->  "Thanks for the videos! these were super helpful... your [PR] code looks good!"
+>  "Thanks for the [loom] videos! these were super helpful... your [PR] code looks good!"

 — 🗣 Piotr Hasooni, Staff Engineer at Treeline `Aug 12, 2022`